 - Be everywhere.
 Conferences, online, offline-the more visible you are, the better.

 - Diversify your content.
-Video, infographics, long form, social media.
+Video, infographics, long form article, social media.
 This will show you what works and help you to crop up everywhere.

 - Speak at new, small venues in your niche.
 Use Blab, Facebook Live or Periscope to build your speaking skills and portfolio.